GCUES Presidents 1 thru 3

 The Grand Council of Irish Societies Inc. was founded in 1956 in New York City.
 The Council had 65,000 members in all Emerald Societies and Irish American societies in Federal, State, and City civil service.
 In 1968 the Grand Council of Irish Emerald Societies Inc. changed its name to the name to The National Grand Council of Irish Emerald Societies Inc.

 The Grand Council of Emerald Societies Inc. was incorporated on May 29, 1958 and the Grand Council of Police Emerald Societies was formed in the early 1970’s.

 At one point in time, three Grand Councils existed, and the Emerald Societies splintered into many factions.
 At the slightest notice, an Emerald Society would leave one Grand Council and switch to another.

-In the early 1970s, the Grand Council’s were down to two groups.
-The Grand Council of Police Emeralds, headed by William McGowan (NYC Police Dept), was comprised entirely of Police Emerald Societies.
-The National Grand Council of Emerald Societies, led by John P. Clark (NYC Correction Dept), had all the other Emerald Societies, both in the public and private sector.
+In 1974, the Grand Council’s were down to two groups.
+The Grand Council of Police Emeralds, headed by William McGowan (NYC Police Dept).
+The National Grand Council of Irish Emerald Societies, led by John P. Clark (NYC Correction Dept), had all the other Emerald Societies, both in the police, public and private sector.